-- 1 Insert the screw-in base of the antenna into the antenna terminal on the top of the radio. - 2 Turn clockwise until tight.
+- 1. Insert the screw-in base of the antenna into the antenna terminal on the top of the radio. - 2.
+Turn clockwise until tight.

-NOTE: Use only the antenna intended for the radio.
+IMPORTANT: Use only the antenna intended for the radio.
+Make sure that the antenna has an operating frequency engraving and a color ring at the bottom of the thread.
 Use of other antennas can result in significant range loss due to poor RF performance.

-Installing the SIM Card
+Inserting the SIM Card